darvelo/grunt-express-workflow/README.md

 ## SASS/Compass Example Files and Modules

 The project has been outfitted with helpful SASS modules, including the [flexible responsive grid module](https://github.com/appleYaks/responsive-sass-grid).
 Examples of how you can leverage some of the power of SASS and Compass are shown throughout the `app/styles/` folder.
 The `app/images/sprites` folder is now special.
 You can create folders in it with images you wish to make into individual spritesheets using Compass' [sprite helpers](http://compass-style.org/help/tutorials/spriting/).
 An example of this is in the project.
+The `relativeAssets` option in the `compass` grunt task has been changed to `false`, since `relativeAssets: true` produces [incorrect](https://gist.github.com/passy/5270050) [references](https://github.com/yeoman/yeoman/issues/419) to sprites in the final CSS.
+Images are now referenced relative to the definitions in the root file `compass.rb`.

 ## Testing